lreiner/YT-Realtime-Channelstatistics/README.md

-# Youtube API Websocket for Realtime Updates
+# Youtube Websocket for Realtime Updates using NodeJS
 <table>
 <tr>
 <td>